 Babyface: A Story of Heart and Bones, written by Jeanne McDermott, the mom of a son born with Apert Syndrome.
 This wonderful, passionate book highlights the first two years of Nate's life, and this gifted writer expresses the thoughts and feelings that are a part of the journey of having a child who is born with a rare disorder.
 This is a book you will want to share with your friends and family members.
-The book is published by Amazon and is also available at most major bookstores.
+The book can be found at Amazon.com.

 The Craniofacial Center

 Dr. Jeffery A. Fearon, MD, FACS, FAAP, Director

 Visit Dr. Jeffrey Fearon's informative website that is very lay friendly and easy to understand.

 A Parent's Guide